Sadiki: Music career

 As well as being his singing and songwriting debut (under the name Sadiki), the album Morning's Come was also Sadiki's producing and engineering debut, as he produced or co-produced each and every track.
 Morning's Come also featured production from top reggae veteran producer Lloyd Campbell of Joe Fraser Records (Glen Washington, Freddie McGregor, Marcia Griffiths, Tarrus Riley), England's top reggae producer Chris Peckings (Bitty McLean, Gappy Ranks), Delly Ranx (Sean Paul, Mavado) and Arif Cooper (Guardian Angel riddim).
 In March 2007, Sadiki did a four-city tour of Japan.
 After this successful tour, he was offered a licensing deal in Japan.
 "Morning's Come" was released in Japan in November 2007 (Skinny Bwoy/P-Vine Records).
-Within weeks of its Japan release the album hit the No. 1 spot for reggae releases at HMV record stores throughout Japan, and charted within the top 5 for sales in Tower Records stores.
+Within weeks of its Japan release, the album hit the No. 1 spot for reggae releases at HMV stores throughout Japan, and charted within the top 5 for sales in Tower Records stores.
 The US version of Morning's Come, featuring new and unreleased tracks, was released worldwide in the Fall of 2008.

 In the summer of 2009, Sadiki started work on two albums.
 The first album – Lifeline is a collaborative effort teaming Sadiki with veteran producer Lloyd Campbell and Jason Sterling of Joe Fraser Records.
 For 2010, the first single – "African Queen", was released on vinyl in limited quantities.
 Lifeline was released in the Fall of 2010.
 In 2011 the album Fi Di Dancehall (a collaborative effort with DJ Delly Ranks) was released.
 In 2012 Sadiki became a member of the Legendary Rock Steady group The Tennors and also released two albums – Sadiki Meets Sandra Cross (UK Version) and his third solo album Jah Is The Only King.
 In 2016 Sadiki released his fourth studio album Covered in Love.
 His fifth album Blue Mountain Acoustic will be released on 1 June 2018.